-Remember Evernote Clearly, the Google Chrome extension that removed elements from web pages to improve the content readability?
-The developers have now released a Firefox port of the extension that is available at the official Firefox add-on repository over at the Mozilla website.
+Remember Evernote Clearly, the Google Chrome extension that removed elements from web pages to improve the readability of the content?
+The developers have now released a Firefox port of the extension that is available for download on the official Firefox add-on repository over at the Mozilla website.

 A click on the Clearly icon turns standard web pages into pages that have been optimized for readability.
-Only text, images and videos that belong to the content on the web page are displayed, the remaining elements, advertisements or menus, are removed.
+Only text, images and videos that belong to the content on the web page are displayed, the remaining elements, advertisement, menus or comments are removed.
 Clearly in addition attempts to display multi-paged articles on the same page.

 Evernote Clearly furthermore changes text and layout styles.
 The add-on uses a larger base font size, line height and width, a light gray background, black text and blue link colors for better readability.

 Styles can be edited in the add-on options, just like it was possible in Google Chrome.
-Here it is then possible to change all values that have been mentioned above, plus the body, header and monospace font, as well as advanced CSS commands.
-This includes adding custom CSS styles and how links and large graphics should be handled by the Firefox add-on.
+There it is then possible to change all values that have been mentioned above, plus the body, header and monospace font, as well as advanced CSS commands.
+This includes adding custom CSS styles and customize how links and large images should be handled by the Firefox add-on.

 A click on the icon displays the optimized version in the same browser tab.
 Icons on the right can be used to change the default page style and font size, to print the optimized page or to clip it to Evernote (which requires an Evernote account).